FREQUENTLY ASKED QUESTIONS

 Unfortunately we have a very small dining room and for the comfort of our other diners, we only allow registered guide dogs

 Due to the age and layout of the building, unfortunately not.
-There is a single step at the entrance and four steps down to our toilets.
+There is a single step at the entrance and several steps down to our toilets.

 Is there a dress code?